iamemilio/installer/docs/user/openstack/README.md

 In order to determine which cloud to use, the user can either specify it in the `install-config.yaml` file under `platform.openstack.cloud` or with `OS_CLOUD` environment variable.
 If both are omitted, then the cloud name defaults to `openstack`.

-There are certian environment variables that you can set along side a `clouds.yaml`, consult the following [documentation](https://www.terraform.io/docs/providers/openstack/#configuration-reference) for more information.

 ## Red Hat Enterprise Linux CoreOS (RHCOS)

 Get the latest RHCOS image [here](https://mirror.openshift.com/pub/openshift-v4/dependencies/rhcos/pre-release/latest/).
 The installer requires a proper RHCOS image in the OpenStack cluster or project: